trishume/sympy-wiki-with-svn/GSoC-Proposal---Random-Variables.md

 * Educational examples with dice.
 Make three dice, plot the PDF.
 What is the probability of an even roll?

-* Rules for optics and other mechanical systems can be written down analytically.
-We could compute analytical spread functions of telescopes.
-An analytical for may allow for optimization.
 * Uncertainty Quantification in simple systems.
 Provides analytical base to test numerical methods.

+* For simple systems an analytical description of how uncertainty evolves may allow for clear statement about how to minimize that uncertainty.

+* Clear description of experiments, with statistical variation.

 * Quantum Mechanical states can be thought of as random variables with complex wave functions rather than distributions.
 Perhaps there is some crossover.